 You have to pass the professional skills tests in numeracy and literacy before you begin your teacher training.
-You can only take the tests up to three times and you have to pay for resits, so it’s important to make sure you’re fully prepared.
+You can take the tests up to three times but you have to pay for any resits, so it’s important to make sure you’re fully prepared.

 Booking the tests

-If you have a conditional offer and have not yet booked your tests, don’t worry – but do let your university or school know, and inform them when you do take the tests.
+If you have a conditional offer and have not yet booked your tests, don’t worry – book your tests and inform your training provider when you do take the tests.